 Anthony focuses on environmental and toxic tort litigation.
-His litigation experience has been broad, ranging from the defense of Fortune 500 corporations in nuisance actions to challenging federal regulatory actions in court.
-Anthony’s work involves many facets of litigation, including:
+His litigation experience has been broad, ranging from the defense of Fortune 500 corporations in mass toxic tort actions, to nuisance actions, to challenging federal regulatory actions in court.
+Anthony’s work involves many facets of litigation, including discovery management; depositions; corporate witness preparation; expert witness development in various fields; pre-trial motions and preparation; dispositive motion preparation; appellate practice; dispute resolution proceedings; and trial practice, including examination of witnesses.

 Representative Matters